Our commitment to air quality

 Collaboration and research

-SRP is strongly committed to the development of new technologies aimed at reducing emissions.
-We have partnered for many years with Arizona universities, the Electric Power Research Institute , the West Coast Regional Carbon Sequestration Partnership , and other institutions to support research and development activities.
+SRP is committed to the development of new technologies that aim to reduce emissions.
+For years, we’ve partnered with Arizona universities, the Electric Power Research Institute , the West Coast Regional Carbon Sequestration Partnership , and other institutions to support research and development in this area.

 From day one, SRP has produced zero-emissions power by adding hydroelectric generating stations to our dams.
-As the energy needs of the Phoenix Valley have grown, we have taken a measured approach to developing our energy generation portfolio, incorporating many renewable energy sources.
+As the energy needs of the Phoenix Valley have grown, we’ve worked to add more renewables to our energy mix.
+Today, our renewable energy portfolio includes:

-SRP's air quality compliance strategy focuses on technically sound and environmentally beneficial ways to meet the stringent emission requirements associated with power generation.
-We have invested more than $1 billion in emissions controls, equipping our generating stations with a wide range of air pollution control equipment.
+SRP's air quality compliance strategy focuses on finding technically sound and environmentally beneficial ways to meet the stringent emission requirements connected with power generation.
+We’ve invested more than $1 billion in emissions controls, equipping our generating stations with a wide range of air pollution control equipment.
 Since 1995, those controls have reduced sulfur dioxide and nitrogen oxide emissions intensity by 80%.